-Net 5 and RTL television are in competition to see who can create the dumbest, most patronizing, and of course cheapest television possible.
+Net 5 and RTL television compete to see who can create the dumbest, most patronizing, and of course, cheapest television possible.
 Normally I would say that RTL has the edge, but having sat through Overspel in de liefde I’m no longer so sure.
 The concept is yet another scripted reality show based on “actual” events.
 Have you ever been in a relationship and had your partner cheat on you?
-Well of course the most natural thing in the world is that after having been through this, to tell the intimate details of the relationship to the good people of Net5 so that it can be featured on Overspel in de liefde.
+Well, of course, the most natural thing in the world is that after having been through this, to tell the intimate details of the relationship to the good people of Net5 so that it can be featured on Overspel in de liefde.
 Natuurlik!

-The show is shot in a kind of mock documentary style, so that when for example the cheating partner is confronted for their infidelity, a film crew is also shown off camera, and is shouted at in quality Dutch style “sodemeter op!!”.
+The show is shot in a kind of mock documentary style, so that when for example, the cheating partner is confronted for their infidelity, a film crew is also shown off camera.
+It is shouted at in quality Dutch style “sodemeter op!!”.
 Confused?
 You will be.

 The plot of an episode over “vreemdgaan” that I caught up with on the Internet

 Linda lives just over the border in Belgium with her partner Ron.
-At the moment Ron is in Amsterdam as he is often there on business and sleeps at an apartment that they own and kept after they moved to no mans land, Belgium.
+At the moment, Ron is in Amsterdam as he is often there on business and sleeps at an apartment they own and kept after moving to no man’s land, Belgium.
 Linda happens to be in town at the same time to meet Ron.
 Being somewhat devious, she sits in the back of a car, with a film crew, outside their Amsterdam apartment and sends him a text asking him where he is.
-He responds saying that he’s on his way.
-Linda, is not easily fooled, she’s sure that she saw movement behind the curtains.
+He responds by saying that he’s on his way.
+Linda is not easily fooled, she’s sure she saw movement behind the curtains.

-The lovely Linda then does something that I hope is not common amongst Dutch women.
-While Ron is at work in Amsterdam, she lets herself into the apartment and then bugs it with state of the art equipment, cameras and microphones of the type that you’d normally associate with spy films.
-Where she managed to get hold of such sophisticated equipment is not explained, as if it’s perfectly normal for a middle aged woman to just have this kind of gadgetry in her handbag.
+The lovely Linda then does something I hope is not common amongst Dutch women.
+While Ron is at work in Amsterdam, she lets herself into the apartment and then bugs it with state-of-the-art equipment, cameras and microphones of the type that you’d normally associate with spy films.
+Where she managed to get hold of such sophisticated equipment is not explained, as if it’s perfectly normal for a middle-aged woman just to have this kind of gadgetry in her handbag.
 Men, be warned!

-She then returns home, where with the aid of an Ipad, she’s able to playback footage of what has taken place with Ron in the apartment.
-There is a phone call with a friend, where he describes his ex Evy as a “Lekker Wijf” with whom sex was like not having to pay the bill at the end of a date, fantastic!
-Poor Linda listens to this and is 100% sure that he’s doing rude things with Evy, so she does the natural thing, returns to Amsterdam and confronts Evy who confirms that everything is fine and that her and Ron are just good friends.
-The actress playing the Lekker Wijf, is attractive, but speaks each sentence as if she’s been in a coma for five years and is just remembering how to talk.
+She then returns home, where with the aid of an Ipad, she can playback footage of what has taken place with Ron in the apartment.
+There is a phone call with a friend, where he describes his ex Evy as a “Lekker Wijf” with whom sex was like not having to pay the bill at the end of a date.
+Fantastic!
+Poor Linda listens to this and is 100% sure that he’s doing rude things with Evy, so she does the natural thing, returns to Amsterdam and confronts Evy, who confirms that everything is fine and that she and Ron are just good friends.
+The actress playing the Lekker Wijf is attractive but speaks each sentence as if she’s been in a coma for five years and is just remembering how to talk.

-Relieved, Linda, who you can be sure is happy, because she starts smiling, decides to surprise Ron with some racy underwear and a sexy outfit at the apartment in Amsterdam.
-Sadly, when she enters the place, Ron is busy entering another woman.
+Relieved, Linda, who you can be sure is happy because she starts smiling, decides to surprise Ron with some racy underwear and a sexy outfit at the apartment in Amsterdam.
+Sadly, Ron is busy entering another woman when she enters the place.
 A huge row erupts, with many choice words, including Ron yelling at the camera crew to Flikker lekker Op!

-If you like your television, cheap, predictable and so non-engaging that you can read a book, eat dinner and still not run the risk of losing the storyline, then Overspel in de Liefde is for you.
+If you like your television, cheap, predictable, and so non-engaging that you can read a book, eat dinner and still not risk losing the storyline, then Overspel in de Liefde is for you.
 The secret of de waarheid over vreemdgaan in Nederland might be better left alone.